Video: Q&A with The Minimalists

-Joshua: That doesn’t make any sense, Ryan.
-Actually, we have a great start here page for all of our new readers.
+Joshua: That doesn’t make any sense!
+Actually, we have a helpful Start Here page for our new readers.

 Ryan: Who wants to know?

-Joshua: Would you just be quiet and let me answer the questions please?
-Anyway, Minimalism is a tool we use to get rid of the excess stuff in our lives in favor of the essential.
+Joshua: Will you be quiet and let me answer the questions, please?
+Minimalism is a tool we use to get rid of the excess stuff in our lives to make room for the essentials.
 Minimalism allows us to focus on what’s important in life—health, relationships, passion, growth, and contribution—so we can find happiness, fulfillment, and freedom.
-It can help you find your mission in life, discover your passions, improve your relationships, and even live a healthier lifestyle.
 See our What Is Minimalism? page for a full explanation and some good links that will help you discover minimalism for yourself.

 Ryan: I live at my house.
 Duh!

-Joshua: I think they mean, ‘In what city do you live?’
-We both live in beautiful Montana by way of Dayton, Ohio.
+Joshua: I think they mean, “In what city do you live?”
+We both live in beautiful Missoula, Montana, by way of Dayton, Ohio.

-Question: What inspired you guys to start theminimalists.com website?
+Q: What inspired you guys to start TheMinimalists.com?

 Ryan: The Spanish romantic painter Francisco Goya came to me in a dream and told me to start this site.

-Ryan: Just call the toll free number on your screen.
-But act now, supplies are limited.
+Ryan: Just call the toll-free number on your screen.
+Act now!
+Supplies are limited!

-Joshua: There is no toll free number on the screen.
+Joshua: There isn’t a phone number on the screen!
 Besides, minimalism isn’t something you can buy.
 You can follow our website and follow other minimalists (see our links page) to get a more thorough understanding of minimalism, but perhaps the best way to get started is to play the Minimalism Game.

-Joshua: Yes, we were inspired by dozens of minimalist websites, especially Joshua Becker’s Becoming Minimalist, Colin Wright’s Exile Lifestyle, Courtney Carver’s Be More with Less, and Leo Babauta’s Zen Habits and mnmlist.com.
+Joshua: Yes, we were inspired by dozens of minimalist websites, especially Joshua Becker’s Becoming Minimalist, Colin Wright’s Exile Lifestyle, Courtney Carver’s Be More with Less, and Leo Babauta’s Zen Habits.

-Question: What was the hardest part of your journey?
-Easiest part?
+Q: What was the hardest part of your journey?
+The easiest part?

 Ryan: Making the decision to do it was the hardest part for me.
-And not just do it half-assed, but really do it.
-Really become a minimalist.
-Making that decision was difficult and made me very nervous and anxious at first.
-Also, I thought getting rid of my cable TV subscription was going to be hard but it wasn’t, it was actually pretty damn easy (to be clear though, you don’t have to get rid of your TV to be a minimalist, but I wanted to so I could focus on what’s important in my life; watching reruns of MASH just wasn’t important for me).
+And not just do it half-assed, but really do it—really become a minimalist.
+Making that decision was difficult, and it initially made me anxious.
+Also, I thought getting rid of my cable TV subscription was going to be hard, but it wasn’t—it was easy (you don’t have to get rid of your TV to be a minimalist, but I did to focus on what’s important in my life—watching MASH reruns wasn’t important).

-Question: Are there any spiritual or religious aspects in minimalism.
+Q: Are there any spiritual or religious aspects in minimalism?

-Ryan: Yes, you have to practice witchcraft and pray to the forrest every fortnight.
+Ryan: Yes, you must practice witchcraft and pray to the forest every fortnight.

 Joshua: No. Well, not necessarily.
 Minimalism isn’t about spirituality or religion, but there are a lot of minimalists who follow God or live by a set of spiritual principles.
-Whatever you believe (or don’t believe) minimalism can fit that lifestyle.
+Whatever you believe (or don’t believe), minimalism can fit that lifestyle.
 Also, read this essay: Gospel of Minimalism.

 Ryan: I like spaghetti.